-For many, student loans make it possible to achieve your dreams, and for most students, the first place to look for student loans is through federal programs offered by the US government.
+For most college students, the first place to look for student loans is through federal programs offered by the U.S. government.

 It’s important to know that these two loan structures have much in common.
 Let’s compare and contrast the two, starting with what they have in common.